falun/aspartame/README.md

 ### Aspartame

-A `go:generate` tool that makes some go things (currently only "enums") slightly less annoying to me.
+A tool that makes some go things (currently only "enums") slightly less annoying to me.
 Probably not idiomatic.

 ##### Usage
-This describes eventual usage as the tooling doesn't actually parse command line args.
+Currently `aspartame` needs to be run as a command line tool as it only produces genertad ecode to STDOUT:

+	go get github.com/falun/aspartame
+	go install github.com/falun/aspartame
+	./bin/aspartame \
+	   -name Foo \
+	   -enumType FooEnumType \
+	   -source ./src/github.com/falun/aspartame/testdata/test-file.go

+Eventually you should be able to use it as a standard `go:generate` tool:

 	package main